SAR zone, off the Libyan coast - 2016

 These images show two rescue operations aboard the Astral, an old sail-boat designed for exploratory trips, which was subsequently used as a luxury and recreational vessel and finally converted into a rescue ship by the Spanish NGO Proactiva Open Arms.

-The pateras that migrants are forced on to in Libya by human traffickers do not have the capacity to reach Italy, and the chances of sinking or capsizing are very high.
+The rubber boats that migrants are forced on to in Libya by human traffickers do not have the capacity to reach Italy, and the chances of sinking or capsizing are very high.

 There is a huge SAR zone (Search and Rescue Zone), covering an area of more than 100.000 nautical miles, off the coast of Libya.
 Several non-governmental organisations operate in the area, coordinated by the Italian Navy, whose sole objective is to carry out sea rescue operations.
 There are people dying in those waters and they must be rescued.